lchski/hoc-questions-analysis/README.md

 ## Using this project

 If you’d just like to use the data, I’ve saved [the processed data files to their own repo](https://github.com/lchski/hoc-questions-data).
 The README there explains which file is which—you probably want `questions_and_responses.csv`, as it’s the most processed.
+You can also [browse the data in a datasette instance](https://hoc-written-questions.glitch.me/data/questions_and_responses) (a straightforward database/SQL interface, in your browser).

 You can download and run the R code from this repo if you’d like.
 To prime the data, you’ll need to run the following: